-In December 1999, we adopted a stock incentive plan, called the 1999 Stock Option Plan, for our employees, senior management and advisory board.
-In 2000, we replaced the 1999 Stock Option Plan with a new stock option plan, called the 2000 Stock Option Plan.
-The 2000 Stock Option Plan was subsequently amended and restated in May 2001.
-Since the 2000 Stock Option Plan was adopted, we granted options to our employees, directors, consultants, a member of our advisory board and certain members of our senior management under that plan.
+Under our 2000 Stock Option Plan, we grant options to our employees, directors, consultants and certain members of our senior management under that plan.
 The vesting periods for these options generally range from two years to four years.
 In addition, certain of the options granted were cancelled as a result of the resignation of these personnel.

-For the years ended December 31, 2005, 2006 and 2007, we recorded share-based compensation cost of approximately RMB13,835, RMB101.3 million and RMB95.4 million (US\$13.1 million), respectively.
-This cost has been allocated to (i) cost of revenues, (ii) selling and marketing expenses, (iii) general and administrative expenses and (iv) research and development expenses, depending on the functions for which these personnel and employees are responsible.
-The significant increase in share-based compensation cost in 2006 was mainly due to our adoption of SFAS 123R effective January 1, 2006.
+For the years ended December 31, 2006, 2007 and 2008, we recorded share-based compensation cost of approximately RMB101.3 million, RMB95.4 million and RMB67.9 million (US\$10.0 million), respectively.
+This cost has been allocated to (i) cost of revenues, (ii) selling and marketing expenses, (iii) general and administrative expenses and (iv) research and development expenses, depending on the responsibilities of the relevant employees.